xabb/anab/README.md

      for a specific subject of philosophy ot politics, the initial goal of this project created with the 'Political Studies' group. http://political-studies.net
-   - this is a suggestion of use, but you can also created mixes of music, or story telling by extracting parts of 'relatos', narratives, experiences, ... or reports of demonstration ...
+   - this is a suggestion of use, but you can also create mixes of music, or story telling by extracting parts of 'relatos', narratives, experiences, ... or reports of demonstration ...
    - here, we create a book about surveillance in different countries :